-For over 75 years the Chicago attorneys at Phillips Law Offices have been assisting Illinois clients injured as a result of dangerous, defective, malfunctioning, or negligently manufactured and/or maintained products.
+For over 75 years the Chicago product liability attorney at Phillips Law Offices have been assisting Illinois clients injured as a result of dangerous, defective, malfunctioning, or negligently manufactured and/or maintained products.

 The products you purchase from retail stores, wholesalers, supermarkets, or specialty outlets are manufactured with implicit guarantees such as:

 If a purchased product causes injury or property damage when it has been used in an appropriate manner, you may have a claim that will enable you to recover damages via a personal injury suit.
 In fact, if you have been loaned or given a defective product you may also file a product liability claim.

 The elite team of Chicago personal injury lawyers from Phillips Law Offices will assess the nature and damages associated with your injury.
 From there, we will file a claim against the manufacturer or party who is responsible for the flaw in the product.

 We then gather enough evidence to show that the product was indeed defective, and through a settlement or trial fight to obtain the compensation you deserve.
 Our years of experience with Illinois product liability law and personal injury law help us to provide you with the best possible chance of seeing a favorable resolution to your case.

 Anyone who has potentially suffered losses or injury as a result of a manufacturer defect, defective design, or another flaw may have a viable legal claim.

 To sue for defective products and dangerous products, you must meet certain criteria that’s set forth in Illinois laws:

 These points are key elements in launching a successful dangerous product lawsuit, whether due to a manufacturer defect, poor design, or another flaw.

 In considering your case, our product liability lawyers in Chicago determine which of the four main categories designated for defective products your claim may fall into for the purpose of filing a product liability claim.
 The four most common reasons for filing product liability lawsuits include: